-Ramin P. Baghai and Bo Becker \
+Ramin P. Baghai and Bo Becker

-First draft: February 2015 This draft: February 2016
+First draft: February 2015 This draft: April 2016

-\Baghai (ramin.baghai@hhs.se) and Becker (bo.becker@hhs.se) are at the Stockholm School of Economics.
-We are grateful for the comments and suggestions made by Viral Acharya, Laurent Bach, Tom Berglund (discussant), and Krishnamurthy Subramanian (discussant).
-We thank conference and seminar participants at WU Vienna University of Economics and Business, Swedish Ministry of Finance, Stockholm School of Economics, NUS Business School, University of Piraeus, Frankfurt School of Finance & Management, NSE-NYU Indian Financial Markets Conference, and the 7th Nordic Corporate Governance Network annual meeting for valuable feedback.
+^{}Baghai (ramin.baghai@hhs.se) and Becker (bo.becker@hhs.se) are at the Stockholm School of Economics.
+We are grateful for the comments and suggestions made by Viral Acharya, Laurent Bach, Tom Berglund (discussant), Joel Shapiro (discussant), and Krishnamurthy Subramanian (discussant).
+We thank conference and seminar participants at CUNEF Madrid, WU Vienna University of Economics and Business, Swedish Ministry of Finance, Stockholm School of Economics, NUS Business School, University of Piraeus, Frankfurt School of Finance & Management, Adam Smith Workshops (2016), NSE-NYU Indian Financial Markets Conference (2015), and the 7th Nordic Corporate Governance Network annual meeting (2015) for valuable feedback.
 We thank Mathias Concha Modin and Ivika Jäger for research assistance.
 This working paper is part of the NSE-NYU Stern School of Business Initiative for the Study of the Indian Capital Markets.
 The authors acknowledge the support of the initiative.
 The views expressed in this working paper are those of the authors and do not necessarily represent those of NSE or NYU.